 |Gem Price per Carat

 Most gemstones are priced according to weight.
 The exceptions are some carvings and cabochons, which may be sold by the piece rather than by the carat, since the work required to produce them exceeds the cost of the material.
-But for the vast majority of gemstones, the price is computed on a per carat basis.
+For the vast majority of gemstones, the price is calculated on a per carat basis.
 One gemstone carat is 200 mg.
-Don't confuse carat, a measure of weight, with karat, a measure of gold purity.
+Carat, a measure of weight, should not be confused with karat, which refers to gold purity.

-The price per carat of different gemstones can vary enormously, literally from $1 a carat to tens of thousands.
-Many factors influence the price per carat.
-Here is a concise summary of the 10 factors that determine gem prices:sapphire, ruby, emerald, tsavorite garnet, tanzanite, spinel and alexandrite -- command a premium price in the market, due to their superior gemstone characteristics and rarity.
+The price per carat of different gemstones can vary enormously, from as little as one dollar to tens of thousands of dollars per carat.
+Many factors influence the price per carat of gems.
+Here is a concise summary of the 10 factors that determine gem prices:sapphire, ruby, emerald, tsavorite garnet, tanzanite, spinel and alexandrite, command extremely high prices, due to their superior characteristics and rarity.
 Other varieties, such as many types of quartz, are abundant in many locations around the world, and prices are much lower.
-But while the gem variety sets a general price range for a stone, the characteristics of the specific gem also have a major effect on the price per carat.
+While the gem variety sets a general price range for a stone, the characteristics of the specific gem also have a major effect on the price per carat.

 2. ColorIn colored gemstones it is color that is the single most important determinant of value.
-Ideal colors vary by gem variety of course, but generally the colors that are most highly regarded are intense, vivid and pure.
+Ideal colors vary by gem variety of course, but generally, the colors that are most highly regarded are intense, vivid and pure.
 Gems that are too light or too dark are usually less desirable than those of medium tones.
-Thus a rich cornflower blue color in sapphire is more valuable than an inky blue-black or a pale blue.
+Thus, rich cornflower blue color in sapphire is more valuable than inky blue-black or pale blue.

-3. ClarityA gemstone that is perfectly clean, with no visible inclusions, will be priced higher.
-In general, the cleaner the stone, the better it's brilliance.
-So while it is true that the higher the clarity grade, the higher the value of the gem, inclusions that don't interfere with the brilliance and sparkle of a gem will not affect its value significantly.
-Note also that some gems, such as emerald, always have inclusions.
+3. ClarityGemstones that are perfectly 'clean' with no visible inclusions are usually priced higher.
+In general, the cleaner the stone, the better its brilliance.
+So while it is true that higher clarity grades are more highly valued, inclusions that don't interfere with the brilliance and sparkle of a gem do not significantly affect value.
+It is also worth noting that some gems, such as emerald, typically have inclusions.

 5. SizeFor some gemstone varieties, such as quartz, the price per carat is fairly constant as the weight of the stone increases.
-But in the case of many rarer gems, price does not increase in a linear way as the weight increases.
-Indeed for some gems, such as diamonds, the price per carat can increase exponentially as the carat size increases.
-According to this formula, a 1 carat stone may cost $1,000 while a 2 carat stone may cost $4,000.
-Though the formula is rarely so exact, good quality sapphires and rubies in larger sizes do tend to have a much higher per carat price.
+But in the case of many rarer gems, price does not increase in a linear fashion as the weight increases.
+Indeed, for some gems, such as diamonds, the price per carat can increase exponentially as the gem size increases.
+Therefore, a 1 carat stone may cost $1,000 while a 2 carat stone may cost $4,000.
+This means that good quality sapphires and rubies in larger sizes tend to have a much higher price per carat.

-Not only are larger stones more expensive, but gems cut in stock sizes -- what are known in the trade as calibrated sizes -- also tend to be more expensive.
+Not only are larger stones more expensive, but gems cut in stock sizes (known in the trade as calibrated sizes), also tend to be more expensive.
 This is because more material has to be removed to achieve the calibrated size.

-6. ShapeSome shapes tend to be priced higher than others, in part because of demand and in part because of material issues in cutting the specific shape.
-In general, round gems tend to command a premium in the market.
-Rounds are much less common than ovals, since ovals are usually cut to preserve as much weight of the raw material as possible.
-Cutting a round gem normally requires a greater loss of the rough stone, and for very expensive materials like sapphire, ruby, alexandrite and others, this can have a significant effect on price.
+6. ShapeSome shapes tend to be priced higher than others, this is partly due to demand and partly because of material issues with regard to cutting specific shapes.
+In general, round gems tend to command a high price.
+Rounds are much less common than ovals, since ovals are usually cut to preserve as much of the raw material as possible.
+Cutting a round gem normally requires a greater loss of rough material and for very expensive materials like sapphire, ruby, alexandrite and others, this can have a significant effect on price.

 7. TreatmentGem treatments such as heating, fracture-filling, irradation and diffusion significantly improve the appearance of many gemstones, and these treatments are now routine for many commercial-grade stones.
-A treated stone is always less expensive than a similar untreated stone.
-But most of the stones that are routinely treated -- such as ruby and sapphire -- are now very rare in untreated form, and the untreated stones fetch a market price out of the reach of most consumers.
-If you prefer to buy an untreated stone, you do have many choices.
+A treated stone is always less valuable than a similar untreated stone.
+Most of the stones that are routinely treated - such as ruby and sapphire - are now very rare in untreated form, and the untreated stones fetch a market price out of the reach of most consumers.
+If untreated stones are preferred, there are many choices.
 A number of popular gems, such as tourmaline, spinel, amethyst and garnet are almost never treated.

-8. OriginStrictly speaking, a fine natural gem is a fine gem, regardless of its country or region of origin.
-The reality of the market is that certain gem varieties from locations such as Burma, Kashmir, Sri Lanka and Brazil, command a premium price in the market.
-It is difficult to say whether this premium is justified, especially with so many fine gems coming from Africa.
+8. OriginStrictly speaking, a fine natural gem is a fine gem, regardless of its origin.
+Yet, in reality, certain gem varieties from locations such as Burma, Kashmir, Sri Lanka and Brazil, command a premium price.
+It is difficult to say whether this is justified, especially with so many fine gems coming from Africa.

 9. FashionSome gems, such as blue sapphire, are always in fashion.
-But some gems become fashionable for short periods, with resulting price increases.
-Recently we've seen andesine labradorite and diaspore in the spotlight, and strong interest in rutilated quartz.
-Some very fine gems, such as natural spinel, actually have lower than expected prices because limited supply means that the gems are not promoted heavily in the market.
+Other gems become fashionable for short periods, which results in price increases.
+Recently we've seen andesine labradorite and color change diaspore in the spotlight.
+There has also been an increased interest in rutilated quartz.
+Some very fine gems, such as natural spinel actually have lower than expected prices because limited supply means that the gems are not heavily promoted.

-10. Supply ChainThe gem trade is a business and everyone in the supply chain -- from the mine to the jewelry retailer -- is trying to turn a profit.
-Gemstones can pass through many hands on the way from the mine to the consumer, and the more brokers and distributors that handle the product, the higher the final price will be.
-So in fact the same gemstone may carry a price that varies by as much as 200%, depending on who you buy it from.
+10. Supply ChainThe gem trade is a business and everyone in the supply chain - from the mine to the jewelry retailer - is trying to turn a profit.
+Gemstones can pass through many hands on the way from the mine to the consumer, and the more brokers and distributors that handle the product, the higher the final price.
+This means that the same gemstone may carry a price that varies by as much as 200%, depending on where it is purchased.